William Stewart Memorial Hall

 Ashton Road, Denton

 Dr William Stewart MD MCh KStJ was born in County Down, Ireland, on the 18 Jan 1865.
 He was a physician and surgeon and he came to England where he established a medical practice in Denton.
-He was appointed as the Medical Officer of Health for Denton and during World War Two he was the Medical Practitioner for the Air Raid Precaution.
+He was appointed as the Medical Officer of Health for Denton and during World War Two he was the Medical Practitioner for the Air Raid Precautions (ARP).
 He was a Knight of the Order of St John and founder of the Denton St John Ambulance.

 Left: Dr William Stewart.